marliebesouw/marliebesouw.github.io/speakers.md

   <img src="{{ site.url }}/assets/img/Kicky_van_Leeuwen.jpg" alt="Kicky van Leeuwen">
   <div class="speaker-info">
     <h2>Dr. Kicky van Leeuwen <a href="https://www.linkedin.com/in/kickyvanleeuwen/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
-    <p>Founder of Health AI Register and Romion Health.
-Specializes in responsible AI procurement and implementation.
-Leads plenary and workshop on selecting clinical AI tools.</p>
+    <p>Kicky van Leeuwen is a market expert in AI solutions for radiology and healthcare.
+She founded Health AI Register, a globally used platform offering insights into commercial AI software solutions.
+She co-leads Romion Health to drive the responsible adoption of AI by advising and educating on medical AI procurement and implementation throughout Europe.
+    During the congress, she will deliver a plenary session about the considerations for selecting an AI system, and she will lead a hands-on workshop on selecting AI systems, focusing on practical insights.</p>
   </div>
 </div>